 The configuration of the shutter electronics during activation is controlled by setting the shutter control byte mask as described in RD6.
 This allows the setting of a 'test' mode.
-This mode has two effects: The limitation of the shutter profile to 440 data points is revoked, and all pulses received are stored.
-Furthermore, the hall senor detecting the locking of blade 1 is disabled, preventing the triggering of TYPE A errors.
+This mode has two effects: (1) The limitation of the shutter profile to 440 data points is revoked, and (2) all pulses received are stored.
+Furthermore, the hall senor detecting the locking of blade 1 is disabled, preventing the triggering of TYPE\A errors.

-Both effects are needed when operating the WAC shutter in the special ballistic operations modes, therefore the majority of images taken in a SHUTTER OPERATION MODE that is not NORMAL have been acquired in test mode, while for the majority of images in NORMAL mode the test mode was disabled.
+Both effects are needed when operating the WAC shutter in the special ballistic operations modes (see Section 3.2), therefore the majority of images taken in а SHUTTER OPERATION MODE that is not NORMAL have been acquired in test mode, while for the majority of images in NORMAL mode the test mode was disabled.
 If the test mode is enabled, the TESTMODE FLAG is set to TRUE, otherwise it is set to FALSE.
-The flag is stored in the SR_SHUTTER_CONFIG group in the image header.
+The flag is stored in the SR SHUTTER CONFIG group in the image header.